-Under the Affordable Care Act, you and your family may be eligible for some important preventive services — which can help you avoid illness and improve your health — at no additional cost to you.
+You and your family may be eligible for some important preventive services at no additional cost to you.

-If your plan is subject to these new requirements, you may not have to pay a copayment, co-insurance, or deductible to receive recommended preventive health services, such as screenings, vaccinations, and counseling.
+If your plan is subject to the new requirements, you may not have to pay a copayment, co-insurance, or deductible to receive recommended preventive health services, such as screenings, vaccinations, and counseling.

 For example, depending on your age, you may have access — at no cost — to preventive services such as:

 - Blood pressure, diabetes, and cholesterol tests